bettylj/PetFinder/README.md

 $show tables; //used for showing all tables under selected database

 Under database "pet_finder", there should be two tables, user and pet.

-In profile.php, change the username as your mysql username at line 77 and the password as your mysql password at line 78.
-Then you can on ubuntu with command "php -S localhost:8000" in terminal.
-When the server is running, type "localhost:8000/main.php" in your web browser.
+In profile.php, at line 77, replace the username with your mysql username.
+At line 78, replace the password with your mysql password.

+Use the following command on ubuntu to run a local server.

+$php -S localhost:8000

+When the server is running, type "localhost:8000/main.php" in the web browser.
 Click on profile->signup, you should be able to sign up an account.